 What Is Riftbound Proving Grounds?

 Riftbound: Origins Proving Grounds is the official starter set for Riftbound, the League of Legends trading card game developed by Riot Games and UVS Games.
-It launched on 31 October 2025 alongside the first full set, Origins, and sits at an MSRP of $29.99 USD / approximately £30 in the UK.
+It launched on 31 October 2025 and is designed to get two, three, or four players into the game with no preparation and no prior knowledge required from anyone at the table.

 What’s in the Box?

-Here’s everything included in a single Proving Grounds box set:
+Here is everything included in a single Proving Grounds box set:

 - 24 exclusive cards found nowhere else in the Origins set.
 These are split across the four decks (6 per deck) and cannot be pulled from booster packs.
+Several have turned out to be genuinely useful in competitive play.

 - Deck upgrade suggestions.
 Guidance on which Origins booster cards slot naturally into each deck as a next step.